p-lambda/wilds/README.md

 Running `pip install wilds` or `pip install -e .` will automatically check for and install all of these requirements except for the `torch-scatter` and `torch-geometric` packages, which require a [quick manual install](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html#installation-via-binaries).
-For the results in the paper, we used version 2.0.1 for `torch-geometric`.
-We also recommend torch<1.9.0 because of data loader warnings described [here](https://github.com/pytorch/pytorch/issues/57273).
+We recommend torch<1.9.0 because of data loader warnings described [here](https://github.com/pytorch/pytorch/issues/57273).

 #### Optional dependencies